andygo52/tech-documentation/README.md

   Can't figure out the CSS for the positioning of the two columns.
 Tried Grid layout and I tried Flexbox.
 Neither is doing what I would like it to do.
 Try looking at my HTML and CSS book by Cengage.

+  It's ironic.
+Yesterday, I felt like a professional developer with my felt sense of color and form for the web page.
+  Today, after my design collapsed, I feel like a beginner, wandering in circles...